 Q: For how long are SAT scores good?
 What if I take the SAT during my Sophomore year?

 A: Kathryn's personal response from before the SAT changed its format: My ninth-grade son is going to prepare for the SAT with me this summer (2015) so that he can take the current SAT in October of his Sophomore year (with the opportunity for another sitting through the January test date, if he desires).
-As long as he takes an SAT Subject Test (or even the new version of the SAT) during his Junior year, all his College Board scores will be "active" with all the test scores and responses when he applies to college in the fall of 2017 and until he graduates in June of 2018.
-After that, the scores are archived and available for decades (for an extra fee).
+As long as he takes an SAT II Subject Test (or even the new version of the SAT) during his Junior year, all his College Board scores will be "active"—with all the test scores and responses—when he applies to college in the fall of 2017 and until June of 2018.
+After that, the scores will be archived and available for decades (for an extra fee).
 Update: he did well on the SAT, but not well enough to be able to apply to top-tier schools.
 He prepared over the summer after his Sophomore year for the ACT and earned his goal scores on the September test of his Junior year.

 Q: Should I take the SAT Subject Tests?

 A: Absolutely!
 Even if the colleges that interest you do not require Subject Test scores, you should take a Subject Test in May or June of any year in which you take an AP class.
 This is your chance to give colleges another data point that shows how brilliant you are!
 The AP exam is testing how well you learned college-level material.
 You will have prepared thoroughly for the May AP exam, so why not use that knowledge to do well on the SAT Subject Test that tests how well you learned the material at a high school level?
-The tests are slightly different, however, so it is a good idea to spend a few hours reviewing a Subject Test prep book before the exam.
+The tests are slightly different, however, so it is a good idea to spend a few hours reviewing a Subject Test prep book or scheduling one or two sessions to work with us before the exam.

 Q: Where can I find more information about preparing for the SAT and ACT?